-Open from Thanksgiving to Easter every season, Las -Vegas Ski gets 10 feet of fantastic powder annually.
+Open from Thanksgiving to Easter every season, and Las -Vegas Ski gets 10 feet of fantastic powder annually.
 With 70-acres of skiable territory, there’s fun for all skill levels.
-There are four lifts serving 11 runs, from beginner to expert.
+Four lifts are serving 11 runs, from beginner to expert.

-Lee Canyon can be reached directed from highway 95 or by the Lee Canyon Road, which connects with Kyle Canyon Road.
-The road provides some spectacular views of Mount Charleston and some good vista points to stop and admire the heavenly scenery.
+Lee Canyon can be reached from Highway 95 or Lee Canyon Road, which connects with Kyle Canyon Road.
+The road provides spectacular views of Mount Charleston and some good vista points to stop and admire the heavenly scenery.

-This area is less popular than Kyle Canyon and is a good place to go and leave the crowds behind of Las Vegas.
-There are some hiking trails out here as well, but they are less developed than those found near Kyle Canyon.
+This area is less popular than Kyle Canyon and is an excellent place to go and leave the crowds behind in Las Vegas.
+There are some hiking trails out here, but they are less developed than those found near Kyle Canyon.

 Where is Mount Charleston